Patricia Huston: Desilu workshop

 Columnists noted that Lucille Ball was prominently in attendance at the opening nights of Huston's early plays.
-Her "Little Red Schoolhouse" at the Desilu Workshop was training eight contract players including Huston in the finer points of stagecraft and television work.
+Her "Little Red Schoolhouse" at the Desilu Workshop was training eight contract players, including Huston, in the finer points of stagecraft and television work.
 Desilu's patronage was also responsible for Huston obtaining so many television roles in her first years of performing.

-Huston continued her streak of near simultaneous stage and television work into 1959.
-She had several television shows broadcast before unexpectedly taking on another stage role in Compulsion, when the original actress dropped out during dress rehearsals.
-The play ran for two months, after which Huston made some more television episodes before heading down to the La Jolla Playhouse for some summer stock.
+In 1959, Huston took on another stage role in Compulsion after the original actress dropped out during dress rehearsals.

-She co-starred with Barry Sullivan in the two-person play, Two for the Seesaw, which was still in its original run on Broadway.
-The performance drew raves for Huston and led to a nationally syndicated newspaper interview of her by columnist Donald Freeman.
-She finished 1959 with more television, for a total of ten shows including such ratings heavyweights as Perry Mason, Gunsmoke, M Squad, and Wagon Train.
+In the summer of 1959, she co-starred with Barry Sullivan in the two-person play, Two for the Seesaw at the La Jolla Playhouse.
+Her performance was critically acclaimed.
+Throughout 1959, Huston appeared as guest star in ten television shows.

-Stumbles
+1960

-She hit some minor career stumbles during spring 1960.
-First up was an original play, Music in the Distance, by drama critic Patterson Greene, performed at the Circle Theater in Hollywood during February 1960.
-Huston, William Phipps, Kathie Browne, and Mark Herron went through a comedy of couples to a lukewarm reception by reviewers.
-The play folded early, and Huston was soon plunged into another lost cause.
+In February 1960, Huston appeared in an original play, Music in the Distance, by drama critic Patterson Greene, performed at the Circle Theater in Hollywood along with co-stars William Phipps, Kathie Browne, and Mark Herron.
+The production received lukewarm reviews and closed early.

-Desilu and CBS had a close working relationship, which accounted for the majority of Huston's television work thru 1960 being on that network.
-CBS had a taped daily afternoon soap opera called For Better Or Worse, which needed a new face for an upcoming storyline.
-The show was formatted with a changing cast and storyline each month, was doing poorly in ratings, and would itself be replaced in late June by Full Circle.
-So Huston was committed to a daily grind that lasted five weeks in an obscure failing show.
+Huston appeared primarily on CBS television shows because of their connections with Desilu.
+She appeared in the CBS anthology soap opera For Better Or Worse for several months before its cancellation.

-Huston hoped to regain some career momentum by agreeing to reprise her success in Two for the Seesaw with Hugh O'Brien for a five week tour.
-O'Brien had just finished filming his last episodes of The Life and Legend of Wyatt Earp and was immensely popular.
-However, he appeared lost and awkward in the center staged first engagement at the Highland Park Tent Theater, for which the Chicago Tribune critic blamed Huston "playing the extroverted floozy with all the pseudo-Bancroft stops out".
-O'Brien did better at the more traditional Drury Lane Theatre in the second two week engagement, and the actors finished their tour back on the West Coast at the Lobero Theatre.
-To counter the negative review from Chicago, they took out trade paper ads listing their good reviews, illustrated with cartoons drawn by Huston of them on a seesaw.
+Huston hoped to regain some career momentum by agreeing to reprise her success in Two for the Seesaw with Hugh O'Brian for a five-week tour.
+However, both actors received criticism for their first performance at the Highland Park Tent Theater.
+The Chicago Tribune's critic blamed Huston "playing the extroverted floozy with all the pseudo-Bancroft stops out".
+To counter the negative review from the Chicago Tribune, they took out trade paper ads listing their good reviews, illustrated with cartoons drawn by Huston of them on a seesaw.
+Later, the pair received more positive reviews as the production moved to the Drury Lane Theatre and Lobero Theatre.
+In 1961, She was nominated for the Sarah Siddons Award for Two for the Seesaw, but lost to Gertrude Berg.